PathwayCommons/cpath2/README.md

 - metadata.json (describes the bio data to be imported/integrated);
 - data/ directory (where original and intermediate data are stored);
 - index/ (Lucene index directory for the final BioPAX model);
-- downloads/ (where blacklist.txt and output data archives are created);
+- downloads/ (where blacklist.txt and all the output data archives are created);
-- logback.xml (can be enabled by -Dlogback.configurationFile=logback.xml JVM option);
+- logback.xml (custom logging can be enabled by -Dlogback.configurationFile=logback.xml JVM option);

-In order to create a new cpath2 instance, run
+In order to create a new cpath2 instance, define or update the metadata.json, prepare input data archives (see below how), and run

-    cpath2.sh
+    cpath2.sh -build

-to execute one of the data integration stages: import metadata, clean, convert, normalize data, build the warehouse, the main BioPAX model, Lucene index, and downloads.
+, which normally takes a day or two - executes the following data integration steps: import the metadata, clean data, convert to BioPAX, normalize, build the data warehouse, then - main BioPAX model, Lucene index, and create downloads.

 Once the instance is configured and data processed, run the web service using the same script as follows: